WP Full Picture 10 is a major release with many important changes.

 Other changes

-• Visual improvements – the design is now not as strong as before, but it is more practical
+- Visual improvements – the design is now not as strong as before, but should be more practical

 Fixes